nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests help
-2. McGymmy shows all commands and examples of command usages
+2. McGymmy shows all commands and the usage of each command

 Use case ends